-Meanwhile, Nevada law does not permit people to drive with loaded rifles or shotguns.
-People may drive with long-guns that have loaded magazines; however, a cartridge may not be in the firing chamber.
+Meanwhile, Nevada state law does not permit people to drive with loaded rifles or shotguns.
+Long-guns may have loaded magazines, but no cartridge may be in the firing chamber.1

-- five (5) years in Nevada State Prison, and
+- one (1) to five (5) years in Nevada State Prison, and

 Note that CCW permit holders are required to show their permit if:

 - They are carrying concealed, and

 - The officer asks whether they are carrying concealed4

 Can I have a gun in a company car in Nevada?

 Private employers have their own rules about whether they allow guns on the premises, including in vehicles.
 Employees who violate these rules may not necessarily face criminal charges.
 But the company may discipline them or terminate their employment.